 Our newspaper “Dangerous Object: Eisenbahnstraße” is a documentary and side-taking investigation of the situation in the area around Eisenbahnstraße in the east of Leipzig, where a weapons ban zone was introduced in 2018.
-Currently, we want to publish a 2nd edition of the newspaper, since important voices from the neighbourhood and certain aspects in the discourse are still missing.
+We published a 2nd edition of the newspaper, since important voices from the neighbourhood and certain aspects in the discourse were still missing.
 The new issue will again be for free and thus accessible to all, independent of income.

 In August 2019, we published the photo newspaper “Dangerous Object: Eisenbahnstraße”, in which we counter the stigma of “the worst street in Germany” (ProSieben) with a differentiated critical picture.
 For this purpose, we held long conversations with residents, used video stills from relevant TV documentaries and our own bodycam recordings and photographed special places in the neighbourhood with a large-format camera.
 Thereby, we want to complement the image of the neighbourhood and counter those media reports and portrayals by the police with voices from the neighbourhood.